 Here is what happens:

-When you walk on unstable ground, your ankle has to stabilize the ligaments and muscles surrounding your ankle.
+When you walk on unstable ground, the ligaments and muscles surrounding your ankle stabilize the joint.
 When you suddenly twitch your ankle, your muscles have to react quickly to stop the unwanted movement.

-When the response of your muscles is to slow, the movement applies tension on the ligaments.
+When the response of your muscles is too slow, the movement applies tension to the ligaments.
 The stress will slow down the action even further.
 Unfortunately, sometimes the force is so strong that it sprains or ruptures the ligament.

 When that happens, you have a sprained ankle.
 A sprained ankle caused by an inversion trauma is the most common, but an eversion trauma also occurs occasionally.